byteface/domonic/README.md

 print(url.pathname)
 print(url.hash)

+# you can use Global class to import all the js methods from the global namespace i.e
 # from domonic.javascript import Global
 # Global.decodeURIComponent(...
 # Global.encodeComponent(...
+# Global.setInterval(...

 # from domonic.javascript import Date, String, Number
 # etc..